Skip to main content

 Introduction

 My academic career has spanned 34 years across four states and five universities, from the University of Southern Mississippi to the University of Washington, Tacoma.
 My interests in research and teaching are very broad, as I have an interdisciplinary background.
 I have an undergraduate degree in music and a Masters and Ph.
 D. in English.
 My interdisciplinary education has given me a unique perspective on the subjects I teach and an ability to look beyond the boundaries of any one discipline to see the ways all is connected.
-In addition to teaching courses on writing, British literature, literature and music, and literary theory, I have published two books, one about Virginia Woolf (McFarland, 2017) and the other about American poetry and Americana music (Lexington, 2021).
-I am also a singer-songwriter with my own label, Paden Street Music.
-I have recorded five CDs of original music: Little Queenie (2016), Songs for Unsung Women (2017), No Limits (2017), By Your Side (2021), and With Any Luck (2023) Four of these albums are on Bandcamp at https://lindanicole.bandcamp.com/.
+In addition to teaching courses on writing, British literature, literature and music, and literary theory, I write in a blog entitled "Curious Girl," my subjects ranging from travel and literature to music and art.
+I have published two books, Virginia Woolf and the Power of Story (McFarland, 2017) and FemPoetiks of American Poetry and Americana Music: A Woman's Truth (Lexington, 2021).
+I am in the process of planning my next book project which will focus on female authors and their female lead characters, such as Virginia Woolf and Mrs. Dalloway.
+As a singer-songwriter with my own label, Paden Street Music, I have recorded five CDs of original music: Little Queenie (2016), Songs for Unsung Women (2017), No Limits (2017), By Your Side (2021), and With Any Luck (2023).

 Current Research

 I am interested in many subjects, primarily literature, but also in the intersections between literature and music, and literature and science.
 In 2017, McFarland published my book about Virginia Woolf, an interdisciplinary work that explores the evolutionary foundations of story-telling entitled Virginia Woolf and the Power of Story: A Literary Darwinist Reading of Six Novels (https://mcfarlandbooks.com/product/virginia-woolf-and-the-power-of-story/).
 In 2021, my book entitled FemPoetiks of American Poetry and Americana Music: A Woman's Truth, was published by Rowman & Littlefield (https://rowman.com/ISBN/9781793621269/FemPoetiks-of-American-Poetry-and-...'s-Truth).
-In this book, I explain my theory of FemPoetiks, a feminist discourse that permeates the poems and songs of women in America, such as Anne Bradstreet and Brandi Carlile.
+In this book, I explain my theory which I refer to as FemPoetiks, a feminist discourse that permeates the poems and songs and other writings of women in America, such as Anne Bradstreet and Brandi Carlile.
 The research I do, whether on literature, music, or pedagogy, has a significant impact on my teaching.
+Students must feel that they are both seen and heard, that their ideas matter and that they have the power to effect change in the world.
+FemPoetiks is basically about the power that words and ideas have to shape a more egalitarian world.

 As an administrator in Undergraduate Education from 2012 - 2016, I researched subjects such as faculty development, best practices of faculty in pedagogy and theories of student success.
 Based on this kind of research, OUE created teaching and learning workshops for faculty and students.